phiryll/phiryll.github.io/projects/mutation-tracker.md

 Just about every day, someone interrupts the engineering team demanding to be told why a price is what it is.
 Some engineer then has to go get that version of the code, find all the third party requests and responses, and trace through it by hand.
 This takes hours.
-Every single day.

 This process needs to be self-service for non-technical stakeholders.
 There's also the problem of how to present the data in a way that